 Days 13-14:

 Bhuj is situated in the Greater Rann of Kutch and, like the rest of Gujarat, teeming with birds, however it is home to a few rare, range-restricted species we are unlikely to see elsewhere.
-During our two full days birding in and around Bhuj main targets include Hypocolius, Marshall's Iora, Sociable Lapwing, White-naped Tit, Sykes's Nightjar, Sykes's Lark, Dalmatian Pelican, Grey-necked Bunting, Indian Eagle Owl, Red-tailed Wheatear and Crab Plover to name a few.
-Night in Bhuj.
+During our two full days birding in and around Bhuj we have to travel in several different directions for out targets, which include Hypocolius, Marshall’s Iora, White-naped Tit, Painted Sandgrouse, Indian and Cream-coloured Coursers, Dalmatian Pelican, Grey-necked Bunting, Indian Eagle Owl, Persian (Red-tailed) Wheatear and occasionally Pale Rockfinch, to name a few.

 Day 15: